 Peasy is easy to install (and will get even easier in the near future!).
 Once you've setup a secure domain space on the web, it's as simple as uploading the files and filling out a short form.

-The first public beta version of Peasy was released on October 18, 2016.
+The second public beta version of Peasy was released on April 27, 2017.
 Check it out!

 Peasy is open-source software, meaning that you are free to use, alter, remix, and redistribute it at will, provided you pass along the same rights to the users of any derivative software you create.
 To download the source code, contribute to the project's development, or view the license details, see the GitHub project page.